A. Financial problems threaten the work.

 a.
 After serious thought: This was great leadership from Nehemiah.
 He was a man passionate enough to get angry; but wise enough to not act until he had considered the matter carefully.

 b.
-I rebuked the nobles and the rulers: Nehemiah was no coward.
+I rebuked the nobles and rulers: Nehemiah was no coward.
 When people were in the wrong, he confronted them.
 He told the truth, and from the result (Nehemiah 5:12-13), we can judge that he must have told the truth in love.

 c.
 Each of you is exacting usury from his brother: Usury is interest that is either too high or should not be charged at all.
-The Bible says it is wrong to make money off of someone’s financial need; if someone needs money for the most basic needs of life, they should be given money, not loaned it at interest.
+The Bible says it is wrong to make money off someone’s financial need; if someone needs money for the most basic needs of life, they should be given money, not loaned it at interest.

 i.
 Of course, loaning money at interest is permitted for things that are not absolute necessities.
 Yet God’s people must always use great wisdom and self-control in borrowing money.